What is HTML5?

 What does HTML5 do?

-HTML instructs the browser on how to display text and images in a web page.
+HTML instructs the browser on how to display text and images on a web page.
 Recall the last time you created a document with a word processor.
-Whether you use Microsoft Word or Wordpad, Apple Pages, or another application, your word processor has a main window in which you type text, and a menu or toolbar with multiple options to structure and style that text.
+Whether you use Microsoft Word or Wordpad, Apple Pages, or another application, your word processor has the main window in which you type text, and a menu or toolbar with multiple options to structure and style that text.